projectitis/jx/README.md

-# jx
+# JX
-JX is a file format based on [JSON](https://www.json.org/json-en.html).
+JX (short for Json eXtra, file extension `.jx`) is a file format based on [JSON](https://www.json.org/json-en.html).
 JX was designed specifically for configuration files, but has a wide range of potential applications.
 JSON was designed to be lightweight with minimal rules.
-JX (Json eXtra) is a super-set of JSON that supports core JSON but adds many more powerful features.
+JX is a super-set of JSON that supports core JSON but adds many more powerful features.
 For example:
 * Inline and block comments
 * Keys without quotes
 * Single and double quotes